Tobacco is not an illegal substance yet the government is persecuting a minority. I think that’s a disgrace in a social democracy.

 Furthermore, ‘The majority of the smokers surveyed felt they were treated very unfairly (77 per cent) or quite unfairly (14 per cent) by government.’
 I think they have a point.
 There is blatant inconsistency in the government’s attitude: cigarettes are on open sale, yet smoking is characterised as anti-social and disease-causing.

 The claim of enjoyment as a reason for smoking is a recurring theme in the report.
 Smokers seemed well aware of the risks but nonetheless apparently decided to continue to smoke.
-Hence ‘many smokers themselves saw their smoking as a source of pleasure, a choice rather than an addiction.’
+Hence, ‘many smokers themselves saw their smoking as a source of pleasure, a choice rather than an addiction.’
 This is cited as one of the reasons that alternatives to smoking, particularly e-cigarettes, were not rated highly: they didn’t provide the same pleasure as ordinary cigarettes.

 There are two assumptions that smokers and those in the tobacco control movement make.
 One is that smoking really is pleasurable, and the other is that if smokers are going to be persuaded to stop they will need a substitute which will provide the same or similar pleasure.
+Both these assumptions are questionable.

 It’s a strange kind of pleasure.
 There are many things I find pleasurable, such as eating chocolates, but I don’t eat chocolates every day and I certainly wouldn’t want to eat twenty in one day.